appsource/dex/README.md

 ![alt text](howto.png "Title")
 3. add your "custom domain"

-# change list of awailable networks
+# change list of available networks

 1. click edit in "index.html" file and add this code at the beginning
 ```
 <script type="text/javascript">
   window.SO_Definance = {}